smith-tanner22/CSE-212-Final-Project/setTutorial.md

 Hmmm that sounds like a <strong>set data structure</strong> to me!

 That long intro was to introduce our new data structure tutorial <strong>sets</strong>!
-There are a few key elements that sets unique to other data structures, let's go over them:
+There are a few key elements that sets is unique to other data structures, let's go over them:

 * Order is not important
 * No duplicates allowed